 Yes.
 We have introduced several changes to give donors confidence about hygiene and social distancing.

 Do I have to wear a face mask?

-In line with government guidance, we are encouraging you to wear a face covering when you give blood.
+Yes.
+You will need to wear a face covering when you donate.
 The face covering doesn't have to be a surgical mask but should cover your nose and mouth.

 Why is my appointment cancelled?

 Due to coronavirus changes, we have had to cancel some appointments and some of our blood donation sessions may occasionally close or be temporarily relocated.
 We will always try to contact you to let you know.

 No we do not test for coronavirus because there is no evidence it is transmitted through blood donation.